Introduction / History

 The Kharia have an association, which looks after the socio-economic development of the community.
 They cremate the dead and observe death pollution for ten days.

 The Kharia worship both family and village deities.
-The Brahman officiates as a priest at their rituals.
+The Brahmin officiates as a priest at their rituals.
 Their traditional customs prevent them from exchanging water and cooked food with certain communities, such as, the Bhangi, Chamar and Mahar.
 Ancestor worship is also prevalent among them.
 Diwali is the main festival celebrated by the Lewa Kunbi.

 Alternate names: Kunbi Khaire, Kunbi Lonari, Kunbi Tirole, Kunbi Hindre.